 Pursuant to N.C.G.S.
-115C-83.4A(d), schools must provide information to students and parents on available opportunities and the enrollment process for students to take advanced courses.
-This information will be printed in the student curriculum guide that is distributed to students each year.
+115C-83.4A(d), schools must provide information to students and parents on available opportunities for students to take advanced courses.
+This information is printed in the student curriculum guide distributed to students each year.